Solve the challenges of remote device management in four steps

-The ‘new normal’ of remote work is only possible thanks to IT administrators, and the systems you’ve put in place for employees.
-Ironically though, IT administration can be a tough job from afar.
+The ‘new normal’ of remote working is only possible thanks to IT administrators, and the systems you’ve put in place for employees.
+Ironically though, isolated IT administration can be a tough job.

-And with 81% of employees expecting to work from home at least once a week after their return to the office , managing devices at a distance could be the rule rather than the exception from now on.
+With 81% of employees expecting to work from home at least once a week after their return to the office, managing devices at a distance could be the rule rather than the exception from now on.

 So, how can you solve the common challenges that come with managing these vast device fleets remotely?

-Did you know 31% of cyber attacks lead to job losses ?
+Did you know 31% of cyber-attacks lead to job losses.
 That puts a hefty burden on the shoulders of every administrator.
-And it can seem even more difficult to keep an eye on security issues away from the office (especially with new mobile fleets).
+Plus, security issues can seem even more difficult to keep an eye on away from the office – especially with new mobile fleets.

 Full remote visibility and better device-level security can keep you in control of threats.
 Mobile device management software is a must, and all management tools should be easy to integrate for a single view across your fleet.

 Regular firmware updates are also essential.
 But watch out – not all manufacturers continue to offer these updates for the long term.
-So, make sure you won’t be left without the latest security in two years’ time.
+Therefore, you need to make sure that you won’t be left without the latest security in two years’ time.

 Chances are, you normally get your hands on a new device to configure it.
 But with everyone working remotely, that means waiting, receiving and reposting.
 It’s a slow process.